jainyk/package-outlier/README.md

 ```$ pip install package-outlier```

 This will display a message and download if the module is not already installed.
 It will then install package-outlier and all its dependencies.
-You may need root privileges to install setuptools.

 ## NOTE: In all implementations we have used interquartile range based method to define the threshold value.
       The formula used for evaluation is as follows: